es128/anysort/README.md

 Sorts the whole array.
-Returns an object with `sorted`, `matched`, and `unmatched` properties. `matched` is a sorted array of the `list` members that matched any of the `matchers`. `unmatched` is an array of the `list` members that didn't match any `matchers`, sorted naturally. `sorted` is a concatenation of `matched` and `unmatched`. `tieBreakers` can optionally be specified as a second set of matchers which will not cause inclusion in the `matched` set, but will be used for fallback sorting in case of ties caused by multiple `list`
+Returns an object with `sorted`, `matched`, and `unmatched` properties. `matched` is a sorted array of the `list` members that matched any of the `matchers`. `unmatched` is an array of the `list` members that didn't match any `matchers`, sorted natively. `sorted` is a concatenation of `matched` and `unmatched`. `tieBreakers` can optionally be specified as a second set of matchers which will not cause inclusion in the `matched` set, but will be used for fallback sorting in case of ties caused by multiple `list`